sithmel/diogenes/README.md

 The "dependsOn" method can take one validator.
 If it matches the config, this different set of dependencies will be used.
 The "provides" and "returns" methods can take 2 validators.
 The first one will match the config, the second the dependencies.
-So you can change on the fly which function use depending on the value returned by a dependency.
+So you can change on the fly which function use depending on the arguments (config and deps).

 ![Registry as graph](https://cloud.githubusercontent.com/assets/460811/11994528/0fade84a-aa38-11e5-92d2-4f4d8f60dc4d.png)